-6.3 The Section 151 Officer and Head of Finance are professionally qualified to advise the Council on all financial aspects of capital decisions.
-They also have the numerous years of experience of how Councils work, and also undertake Continuous Professional Development.
+6.3 The Section 151 Officer and Head of Corporate Finance (Deputy S151) are professionally qualified to advise the Council on all financial aspects of capital decisions.
+They also have numerous years of experience of how Councils work, and also undertake Continuous Professional Development.
 In addition, they maintain knowledge and skills through regular technical updates from appropriate bodies.
-Capita Local Government Business Services are contracted to provide a full range of financial services to the Council including treasury management services, financial management and technical accounting support and advice.